spiderable/spiderable/README.md

     Spiderable::Config.token = '[YOUR TOKEN]'

 Thats it!
-To test it out, visit a url with ?_escaped_fragment_= at the end.
+To test it out, visit a url with **?_escaped_fragment_=** at the end.

     http://mysite.com?_escaped_fragment_=

+**NOTE:** On localhost, spiderable won't work since we can't reach it from spiderable.org.
+In order to test in development, check out localtunnel (http://progrium.com/localtunnel/)

 ## Contributing